Do your customers like excellent visuals, or are they more interested in checking out vital information?

 It’s also interesting to note how they pull focus to their brand with a patterned and colored background instead of plain white.

 Cute images with short text often attract customers because they are easy on the eyes, and humans naturally like cute things.

 When giving a serious message (in this case, stress and gut problems), it can sometimes help to deliver it lightheartedly.
 The infographic below tells consumers that no matter how severe the issue is, there’s a solution!

 Do you want a quick way to impress your customers?
 Use facts to highlight why your product is essential!

 Laying out stats helps consumers think about the effectiveness of the product’s purported benefits.
 It’s evidence of past performance, which is always worth a brag.
 Past performance is always a good indicator of future success!

 Aqua Bliss Water Filter

-Advertising a complex product is best done when the process is simplified for the average user to understand.
+Advertise a complex product by simplifying the process for the average user to understand.

 This brand doesn’t just compare its product with another brand.
-It also explains how their water filtration process works by giving us a peek at what’s inside.
+It also explains how their water filtration process works by peaking at what’s inside.